Lakshitnagar/DS-ALGO/ds/linkedlist/README.md

 # Linked List
-Here I have listed all the popular questions on linked lists with there solution in Java.
+Here is the list of all the popular questions on linked lists with there possible solutions in Java.

 ## Questions
 00 - Implement Singly Linked List using Java class\